kevin4936/kevin-flink-connector-mqtt3/README.md

 Generally, one would create a lot of streaming pipelines to solve this problem.
 This would either require a very sophisticated scheduling setup or will waste a lot of resources, as it is not certain which stream is using more amount of data.

 The general solution is both less optimum and is more cumbersome to operate, with multiple moving parts incurs a high maintenance overall.
-As an alternative, in this situation, one can setup a single topic kafka-spark stream, where message from each of the varied stream contains a unique tag separating one from other streams.
+As an alternative, in this situation, one can setup a single topic kafka-flink stream, where message from each of the varied stream contains a unique tag separating one from other streams.
 This way at the processing end, one can distinguish the message from one another and apply the right kind of decoding and processing.
 Similarly while storing, each message can be distinguished from others by a tag that distinguishes.